 Both systems obviously sell articles, so the takeaway message is both systems work.
-Based on your personal success rate, you can decide which whether or not you need to incorporate query letter follow ups into your freelance travel writing process.
+Based on your personal success rate, you can decide whether or not you need to incorporate query letter follow ups into your freelance travel writing process.

-I recommend, if you’re not getting a high response rate (40% or better) to your original queries from editors, you should seriously consider sending brief follow-up emails 2-4 weeks after you send out your original pitch.
+For this query letter tip, I recommend, if you’re not getting a high response rate (40% or better) to your original queries from editors, you should seriously consider sending brief follow-up emails 2-4 weeks after you send out your original pitch.

-My short answer is that I don’t bother to track my queries.
+I don’t bother to track my queries.
 This is because I sell 90% of my stories on my first round so I don’t need to track follow-ups.
 This saves me a great deal of time.

 However, in my first year of freelance writing I tried keeping a basic spreadsheet with a record of all my queries.
 But, I was sending out so many queries that I found myself spending large chunks of time transferring this information onto a spreadsheet.